 - Or more lateral in a vertical orientation

-- The rib is approached under the periosteum
+- The rib is approached through the muscles and its outer surface exposed undermining the periosteum under direct vision

 - Avoiding injury to intercostal nerves/vessels